In-house or outsource – which is best?

 - You may get a more expert service

-However there are drawbacks to outsourcing too, such as:
+However there may be drawbacks to outsourcing too, such as:

 - Outsourcing is not necessarily cheaper (it could go either way)